MShahzaib07/64126161236/README.md

 # How to install?
 Download the archive

-Unpack the archive to any location ( Password from the archive is hack )
+Unpack the archive to any location ( Password from the archive is 2077 )

 Run the file